paul-duvall/100-days-of-code/log-r3.md

 * Finished writing blog post on multitasking in coding (will need to edit)

 #### Project
-* Resolved issue with score tracker in Movie Quote Quiz and added some basic styling
+* Resolved issue with score tracker in Movie Quote Quiz and added some basic styling.
+Also added functionality so that quotes don't appear more than once and added an 'end of game' function that displays message and final score.
 * Started putting in place html for skills page on portfolio
 * Responded to email from cafe site client, adding to and editing some provided copy and sending it back for their approval